-Overstrand Municipality approach is to obtain spatial and economic integration in our housing
+Overstrand Municipality approach is to obtain spatial and economic integration in our housing developments.
+The aim is grow communities and income levels closer together as depicted in the approach per area below.

 Kleinmond

 Integration of a low cost housing project into existing suburbs